breezy-codes/Time-Variants-Authority/Python-Scripts/Encryption-Script/README.md

 All files in `/home/tva/Documents/Important_TVA_Files` will be encrypted and saved back to their original locations.

-### Example Encryption Output

-Once the encryption is complete, files in the specified folder will no longer be readable in their original form.
-The IV is stored within the encrypted file, which ensures that the decryption process is deterministic when using the correct key.

 > For All Time Always. 🕰️🌐

 ```shell